 A policeman rescued the boy.
 Only later did Madalena see that the child she wished dead was her eight year-old son, Maurice.
 Today he is an army officer.

-Madalena's neighbours hid her and the children until it became too dangerous.
+Madalena's neighbors hid her and the children until it became too dangerous.
 After that the family burrowed deep into banana groves and hoped no one would find them.
 Over the coming weeks Madalena was captured, raped and saved from death by the bravery of a Hutu bank clerk who used his own money to bribe the interahamwe.

 The radio told people to go to work and everyone knew that meant get your machete and kill Tutsis."